In the name of Allah, Most Merciful, the Bestower of Mercy.

 Ad-Daddū admits to following numerous Sufi shaikhs in their paths of Sufism ―he cups his hands, bows his head and seeks blessings from the spit of his teacher!

-1. Al-Ghazāli reports the state of al-wajd of a Sufi saint, Al-Junaid ―and al-wajd is a state of excitement that is felt by Sufis from hearing mystic poems, music, etc. which leads to rocking back and forth and side-to-side vigorously, dancing, weeping and shaking which they claim can lead them to al-fanā (annihilation into Allah).
-So, Al-Junaid took the urine of his sheikh to a physician.
-Upon seeing the urine, the physician said: “I see that this is the urine of a man who is deeply in love with Allah (‘āshiq) in a state of unity between the Self of the One Loved (Allah) and the lover necessitating that the sheikh is a state of unawareness busy witnessing the Beloved in His Essence.
-When Junaid heard these words, he fell dumbstruck and the bottle of urine also fell.
-Al-Junaid then asked his sheikh whether love (of Allah) appears in the urine, he replied, “Yes.”
+1. Al-Ghazāli reports the state of al-wajd of a Sufi saint, Al-Junaid; and al-wajd is a state of excitement that Sufis feel from hearing mystic poems, music, etc., which leads to rocking back and forth and side-to-side vigorously, dancing, weeping and shaking, which they claim can lead them to al-fanā (annihilation into Allah).
+So Al-Junaid brought his sheikh’s urine to a physician.
+Upon seeing the urine, the physician said: “I see that this is the urine of a man who is deeply in love with Allah (‘āshiq) in a state of unity between the Self of the One Loved (Allah) and the lover, necessitating that the sheikh is in a state of unawareness, busy witnessing the Beloved in His Essence.”
+When Junaid heard these words, he fell dumbstruck, and the bottle of urine also fell.
+Al-Junaid then asked his sheikh whether love (of Allah) appears in the urine; he replied, “Yes.”
 (Al-Ihyā 4/338)

-3. Ibn ‘Ajeebah, a Sufi “master” of the Shādhili order explained that when a mureed (a follower of a Sufi sheikh) is ready to join the Sufi saints, he is thrown in the presence of Allah and all the veils are withdrawn and he denies all of existence, even his own.
+3. Ibn ‘Ajeebah, a Sufi “master” of the Shādhili order, explained that when a mureed (a follower of a Sufi sheikh) is ready to join the Sufi saints, he is thrown in the presence of Allah and all the veils are withdrawn, and he denies all of existence, even his own.
 As a result, he becomes one with Allah by annihilating into the Self of Allah (fanā) and his own presence disappears so he says: “I am my Beloved (Allah) and my Beloved (Allah) is me, next to whom there is none.”
-(Iqādh Al-Hikam Fi Sharh al-Hikam, p.
-113)
+(Iqādh Al-Hikam Fi Sharh al-Hikam or in English: Awakening of Spiritual Ambitions: A Commentary on the Aphorisms, p.
+113 by the Moroccan Sufi shaikh: Ahmad ibn Muhammad Ibn ‘Ajibah al-Hasani, d.
+1809 CE)

 After reaching the state of annihilation (fanā), the Sufi mureed recovers and enters a new state, inwardly witnesses the state of unity with Allah (jama’) seeing Him alone ―and outwardly the state of being with the creation (farq).
-This state is referred by the Sufis as baqā (subsistence).
+The Sufis refer to this state as baqā (subsistence).

 Also, read this: Exaggeration in the graves of the righteous leads to them to be taken as idols that are worshipped besides Allah.